simul/simul.github.io/changelist.md

 Mon 03 Feb : Platform ptr.
 Mon 03 Feb : Remove submodules moved to Platform.
 Sfx has moved to Platform.
 Mon 03 Feb : Clang CMake fixes.
 Updates win_flex_bison to newer version, should no longer write "register" which is outdated.
-Mon 03 Feb : Clang CMake fixes.
-Updates win_flex_bison to newer version, should no longer write "register" which is outdated.
-Sat 01 Feb : Fix compile error.

 <hr>